 Indication for Hospitalization and ICU

-Serial measurement of PEFR is a practical and reliable predictor of severity and need for hospitalization.
+The serial measurement of PEFR is a practical and reliable predictor of severity and the need for hospitalization.
 Stein and Cole found that a significant improvement in PEFR, 2 hours after treatment predicted the need for hospitalization, even though initial PEFR on presentation did not (improvement noted from a median of 250 L per minute to 330 L per minute).
 Rodrigo and Rodrigo demonstrated a similar pattern with treatment response in FEV1, although it may not be the most practical approach at the bedside.,,

-A favorable response to initial treatment of status asthmaticus should be a visible improvement in symptoms which sustains 30 minutes or beyond the last bronchodilator dose, and a PEFR greater than 70% of predicted.
+A favorable response to initial treatment of status asthmaticus should be a visible improvement in symptoms that sustains 30 minutes or beyond the last bronchodilator dose, and a PEFR greater than 70% of predicted.

 On the other hand, patients with evidence of continuing clinical decline or less than 10% improvement in PEFR or less than 40% of predicted, should be considered for admission to the intensive care unit.
 Anyone with worsening evidence of respiratory failure, alteration of mental status, arrhythmia, cardiac or respiratory arrest, or complications like pneumothorax or pneumomediastinum naturally requires ICU admission along with aggressive resuscitation measures if consistent with their goals of care.

-FEV1 or PEFR between 40% to 70% of predicted after initial treatment in the emergency room is considered as “inadequate response."
-Duration of management in the hospital does play a role in these subsets of patients.
+FEV1 or PEFR between 40% to 70% of predicted after initial treatment in the emergency room is considered as "inadequate response."
+The duration of management in the hospital does play a role in these subsets of patients.
 Kelsen and colleagues showed a 50% relapse rate in patients treated for 2 hours or less in a facility as opposed to 4% in those treated and observed for an additional 2 to 4 hours.
 The consensus, therefore, varies anywhere between 4 to 6 hours of treatment in a facility in this group of patients before deciding on admission versus discharge.
 A poor psychosocial makeup or a hostile home environment with obvious exposure to triggers may tilt the decision in favor of hospitalization.

 Pharmacological Management

 An area that needs clarity is the appropriate mode of delivery of these inhaled medications in a ventilated patient.
-So far consensus prevails over a higher dosage required to achieve physiologic benefits compared to non-intubated patients.
-However, there is an ongoing debate about the use of MDI versus nebulizers, the appropriate mode of ventilation, the exact site of the connection of the delivery device on the ventilator circuit among others.
+So far, consensus prevails over a higher dosage required to achieve physiologic benefits compared to non-intubated patients.
+However, there is an ongoing debate about the use of MDI versus nebulizers, the appropriate mode of ventilation, the exact site of the connection of the delivery device on the ventilator circuit, among others.
 The optimal delivery device has been a point of polarizing opinion.
 Mcintyre and colleagues demonstrated that only 2.9% of a radioactive aerosol was deposited in the lungs when delivered by a small volume nebulizer.
-They, therefore, advocated use of MDI via an adapter attached to the inspiratory limb of the ventilator circuit.
+They, therefore, advocated the use of MDI via an adapter attached to the inspiratory limb of the ventilator circuit.
 However, their findings were refuted by a subsequent study by Manthous and colleagues demonstrating a poor effect on inspiratory flow-resistive pressure by MDI as opposed to nebulized albuterol.
 Assessment of airway peak to pause pressure gradient can be a rational indicator to use when either one of the delivery modes is used.
 A 15% or greater decline in the gradient is considered to be a favorable response to be aimed for, with repetitive doses, monitoring for toxicity.

-Subcutaneous epinephrine or terbutaline, used in the past, have fallen out of favor due to their toxicity profile, as has direct endotracheal instillation of epinephrine due to lack of demonstrated efficacy and evidence-based studies.
+Subcutaneous epinephrine or terbutaline, used in the past, has fallen out of favor due to their toxicity profile, as has direct endotracheal instillation of epinephrine due to lack of demonstrated efficacy and evidence-based studies.

-Intravenous beta agonists are not routinely recommended although there are reports of center-specific use in younger patients with status asthmaticus, nonresponsive to inhaled therapy demonstrating persistent severe hyperinflation of airways.
+Intravenous beta-agonists are not routinely recommended, although there are reports of center-specific use in younger patients with status asthmaticus, nonresponsive to inhaled therapy demonstrating persistent severe hyperinflation of airways.

 The Executive Committee of the American Academy of Allergy and Immunology published a position statement on the use of inhaled beta-agonists in asthma.

-In a physiologic level, steroids not only reduce airway inflammation and mucus production but also potentiates beta-agonist activity in smooth muscles and reduces beta agonists tachyphylaxis in patients with severe asthma.
+In a physiologic level, steroids not only reduce airway inflammation and mucus production but also potentiates beta-agonist activity in smooth muscles and reduces beta-agonists tachyphylaxis in patients with severe asthma.